mumuki/mumuki-janitor/README.md

-Mumuki Janitor
+Mumuki Office
 ==============

 > Authorization and API Authentication solution for the Mumuki Platform

-Mumuki Janitor is a RESTful service and GUI that allows to
+Mumuki Office is a RESTful service and GUI that allows to

 * manage core Mumuki Platform authorization concepts
   * CRUD users and their permissions
   * CRUD organization
   * CRUD courses
 * authorize user operations across mumuki applications
 * authenticate API clients using JWT tokens

 # Sample Flows

 ## Basic Platform Permissions Setup